 AMERICAN RESEARCH CENTER IN EGYPT/NEW YORK CHAPTER

-The American Research Center in Egypt, New York Chapter (ARCE/NY), in co-sponsorship with the Archaeology Committee of The National Arts Club, presents the following in our 2017 Winter/Spring Lecture Series in celebration of the Archaeological Institute of America’s commemoration of International Archaeology Day:
+The American Research Center in Egypt, New York Chapter (ARCE/NY), in co-sponsorship with New York University’s Institute for the Study of the Ancient World (ISAW/NYU), presents the following in our 2017 Winter/Spring Lecture Series:

 New York, New York

 TIME: 6:00 p.m.
 RECEPTION TO FOLLOW LECTURE.
 FREE TO THE PUBLIC

 R.S.V.P.
 REQUIRED: Please reply to http://isaw.nyu.edu/rsvp

 ABSTRACT:While working in the per-ankh or “house of life” where vast repositories of manuscripts were kept, Egyptian scribes made every effort to transmit ancient knowledge through history.
 Over the course of several millennia, these individuals were confronted with damaged papyri, misinterpreted passages, and language difficulties.
 In this talk, I will look at the tools that were developed by those ancient intellectuals to overcome those problems and preserve Egyptian cultural materials even in the face of foreign rule in the first millenniums BCE and CE.